-Since our inception, we have incurred significant losses, and our accumulated deficit was approximately \$46.3 million as of September 30, 2016.
-Our operations from inception have been funded with private placements of convertible debt securities and equity securities, in addition to a past bank loan (not currently outstanding) and a qualified public offering raising a net \$13,555,003, after deducting underwriting discounts, commissions and expenses.
-We currently have no outstanding bank debt and no secured indebtedness.
+Since our inception, we have incurred significant losses, and our accumulated deficit was approximately \$48.4 million as of March 31, 2017.
+Our operations from inception have been funded with private placements of convertible debt securities and equity securities, in addition to a past bank loan (not currently outstanding) and a qualified public offering raising a net \$13,555,003 in 2015, after deducting underwriting discounts, commissions and expenses.
+On November 29, 2016, the Company closed a registered direct offering for net proceeds of \$1,739,770.